wide-dot/6809-game-builder/doc/package-relocatable.md

 The path of each file must be relative to the game project base directory.

+The name parameter is mandatory for asm and bin tags.
+The builder will generate a symbol that references the page for each resource.
+For bin tags, the builder will also generate a symbol for the starting address of the bin data.
-Adding an "equ" parameter to the asm or bin tag will tell the builder to automatically generate two equates, to be able to reference address and page for this resource.
-Those equates will be generated in a single file for all the project, this file will be overwrite at each build.
+Those symbols will be generated in a single file for all the project, this file will be overwrite at each build.

 ex :

+    <asm name="code">src/data/code.asm</asm>
     <bin name="data">src/data/data.bin</bin>

-will produce those equates:
+will produce those symbols:

+    pge_code equ 0
     pge_data equ 0
-    adr_data equ <relative address>
+    adr_data equ <relative address in package>

-The pge_ and adr_ equates are involved in [runtime link][runtime-link].
-At runtime the linker will add to those values, the one used to load the package.
+The pge_ symbol is involved in [runtime link][runtime-link] At runtime the linker will add to the pge_ value, the one used to load the package.
+The adr_ symbol is not involved in runtime link, multi-page is intended to be absolute code so this external symbol will be resolved by lwlink at build stage.

-To be able to reference routines and data inside an asm file (not only the begining of the file), all symbols that are declared with the "export" directive will also produce pge_ and adr_ equates.
+To be able to reference routines and data inside an asm file (not only the begining of the file), all symbols that are declared with the "export" directive will also produce adr_ symbols.
 The same link process will be handled at runtime.
 This mechanism is only applicable to the asm files in relocatable package (other packages use absolute addressing).

-Those equates are global, it is recommended to prefix the name with the package name for multiple package projects.
+Those symbols are global, it is recommended to prefix the name with the package name for multiple package projects.

 [package-relocatable]: package-relocatable.md
 [package-absolute]: package-absolute.md